Health & Wellness

 Beloved Virginia teen dies one day before high school graduation

-18‑year‑old Virginia high school senior Domini McClair died suddenly of cardiac arrest just one day before he was set to graduate.
+18‑year‑old Virginia high school senior Dominic McClair died suddenly of cardiac arrest just one day before he was set to graduate.

-VIRGINIA BEACH, Va. — 18‑year‑old Virginia high school senior Dominic McClair died suddenly of cardiac arrest just one day before he was set to graduate, his family told WAVY.
+VIRGINIA BEACH, Va. — 18‑year‑old Virginia high school senior Dominic McClair died suddenly just one day before he was set to graduate, his family told WAVY TV 10.

-McClair died on June 11, the night before his graduation ceremony.
-His mother, Rashita Wilson, said he had shown no signs of illness and had no known medical conditions.
+McClair died on June 11, the night before his graduation ceremony at Princess Anne High School.
+His mother said he had shown no signs of illness and had no known medical conditions.
 Doctors later confirmed cardiac arrest as the cause of death.

 Dominic McClair’s Mother Found Him Unresponsive in His Bedroom

-Wilson told WAVY she went to check on Dominic while his cousin was visiting to give him a haircut for graduation.
+McClair’s mother told WAVY she went to check on Dominic because his cousin was coming to visit to give him a haircut for graduation.
 She said he appeared to be relaxing as usual, wearing headphones and watching TV.

 “I flipped on the light and said, ‘Hey Dominic,’” she recalled.
 “I said it twice, and he didn’t say anything… he was just laying there with his eyes up.”

-Wilson said she tried to wake him but realized he was unresponsive.
-Dominic’s sister, Sierra, who is studying medical assistance, checked his pulse as the family called 911.
-According to Wilson, the line was busy for several minutes before they reached a dispatcher.
+McClair’s mother said she tried to wake him but realized he was unresponsive.
+Dominic’s sister, who is studying medical assistance, checked his pulse as the family called 911.
+According to McClair’s mother, the line was busy for several minutes before they reached a dispatcher.
 Paramedics arrived and attempted to stabilize him before transporting him to a hospital, where he was pronounced dead.

 Dominic McClair’s Family Says He Had No Health Issues

-According to WAVY, Dominic had no history of medical problems and had not complained of pain or discomfort before his death.
+According to WAVY TV 10, Dominic had no history of medical problems and had not complained of pain or discomfort before his untimely death.
 His mother said the sudden loss left her asking “why” as she tried to understand how a healthy teen could collapse without warning.

 Dominic Was Looking Forward to Graduation